SquareBracketAssociates/DynamicWebDevelopmentWithSeaside/Chapters/04-Anchors/anchors.md

 ### Contact Information Model
 @ref:contact-information

-In the next few chapters we will develop a simple application, named iAddress, which manages an email address book.
+In the next few chapters, we will develop a simple application, named iAddress, which manages an email address book.
 We will begin by creating a new package `iAddress`, and creating in this package a class whose instances will represent the contacts in our address book.

 ```